-At the end of the summer term all schools must report each child's Phonics Screening results to Parents & Carers.
-They will confirm if their child has met the expected standard or not.

-Children who do not achieve the expected standard will retake the test when they are in Year 2.
+By the end of the summer term all schools must report each child's results to their parents.
+They will also confirm if the child has met the standard threshold.
+Children who do not achieve the expected level will retake the test when they are in Year 2.

-The results will be reported to Parents & Carers as part of the end of year annual school report.
+The results will be reported to parents as part of the annual school report.